WORKING WITH VOLUNTEERS TO OFFER ENGLISH LESSONS IN PARIS

 The partnership works with our volunteers providing the English course at a regular time each week.
 Our partner would ideally provide a place for the course to take place and would also be responsible for organising the people who would participate.

-If you would be interested to meet us and discuss further, please let us know by email or alternatively you can complete the below quick questionnaire.
+If you would be interested to meet us and discuss further, please contact us below.